Full house version.

 - Using this calculator, you can create “Rooms” and add “Items” and usage, and you can calculate the result over a number of days.

-- This estimator tool should only to be used as a guide and no reliance should be placed on results.
+- This calculator should only to be used as a guide and no reliance should be placed on results without double checking results.

 - You can get back to your “house” later on using your email address.